jakmaz/elynext/readme.md

 ### 🔵 Starting Frontend

-To start the Vite dev server, run this command from the root directory:
+To start the Next.js dev server, run this command from the root directory:

 ```sh
 bun dev:web